Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 - Build a custom, non-custodial cloud, hot wallets for EVM, Non-EVM using EOA, LIT Actions, LIT PKPs, AWS KMS
 - Build a client for IPFS, Arweave or Fission Codes FVM
 - Build an Email Client with SMTP
-- Build a Message Queue connector - Kafka, SQS or your favorite
+- Build a Message Queue Client - Kafka, SQS or your favorite
 - Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase
 - Build a LLM Cloud Function with Picone Vector DB and Open AI for personalization based on wallet & on-chain events & more
 - Build an an integration for wallets such as Rollup.id